maxfierrog/maxfierrog.github.io/content/resume.md

 **[UC Berkeley SAIT](https://technology.berkeley.edu/SAIT)** <span style="float:right;"> Berkeley, CA </span> \
 **_Student Technology Consultant_** <span style="float:right;"> Aug 2021 - Mar 2022 </span>

 I provided frontline hardware and software assistance to students, and contributed to our standardized procedures which are still used by the 20+ member [Student Helpdesk](https://studenttech.berkeley.edu/techsupport) team.
 This was overall incredibly varying work, and I learned a lot about customer service and got to be very scrappy (in a careful way).
-Students can sometimes get their computers intot truly _"wow"_ states.
+Students can sometimes get their computers into truly _"wow"_ states.

 **[Jolibee](https://www.jollibeefoods.com/)** <span style="float:right;"> San Diego, CA </span> \
 **_Crew Member_** <span style="float:right;"> Mar 2021 - Jun 2021 </span>